fedapay/fedapay-cli/README.md

   $ fedapay transactions <operation> [options]

 OPTIONS
-  -f, --force
-  -h, --help                 show CLI help
-  -n, --name=name            name to print --api-key=api-key          Your API key to use for the command --environment=environment  FedaPay Api environment
+  -h, --help                       show CLI help --api-key=api-key                Your API key to use for the command --confirm                        Update your data --data=data                      (required) Provide the data you want to update --environment=environment        FedaPay Api environment --transaction_id=transaction_id  (required) Provide the id of the transaction you want to update

 EXAMPLES
   transactions:list